Our plan for the further development of the railway in Austria

 A modern infrastructure is the prerequisite for more and faster rail traffic.
 The concept behind the strategy is based on the Transport Prognosis 2025+ with increasing volumes of traffic.
 We want to put this forecast growth in traffic on the rails.
 Therefore, we must make sure today that the railway is even more efficient tomorrow.
 Today we are laying the cornerstone for more capacity on the rails.
 This should strengthen the market position of rail through more trains, shorter journey times and modern stations and terminals.
 Investment based on the target network creates the prerequisite for synchronised scheduling in passenger traffic with stable, punctual travel times, supports the shift of freight traffic on to rail and thus contributes to the reduction in CO2 emissions.
 In this way we make the railway even more attractive and efficient for our customers and ensure that we can cope with the forecast demand for freight and passenger traffic.

 Clear commitment to rail

 Every year the Federation invests more than two million Euros in expanding and modernising the route network and the railway stations - an amount larger than ever before.
-For this reason investment in the railway is twice as high as that in roads.
+For this reason investment in the railway is twice as high as in roads.
 One hundred railway stations are being modernised or newly constructed and made accessible, substantial portions of the existing rail network and noise abatement are being improved and park and ride facilities constructed.
-The objective is further to improve the quality of travel on local traffic and on commuter routes.
-Of course, as well as restructuring existing stock, the hub of the programme is the expansion of the major transport axes, such as the western route, the southern route or the Brenner axis.
-All these projects are include in the Framework Plan and are part of the European Network.
+The objective is, to further improve the quality of travel on local traffic and on commuter routes.
+Of course, as well as restructuring existing stock, the hub of the programme is the expansion of the major transport axes, such as the Western Route, the Southern Route or the Brenner Axis.
+All these projects are included in the Framework Plan and are part of the European Network.